dakota127/python_stuff/README.md

 Two demo programs demonstrate the use of MQTT mosquitto in the pi.
 The MQTTCon class encapsulates most of the code and make it easy to implement programs publishing and subscribing to the broker.

-- Folder documentation contains docu-pdf's
+- Folder root contains the demo programs
 - Folder sub contains the three Python class definition files
 - Folder mosquitto_config holds files to setup a user config file for the mosquitto browser on the pi
-- Folder documentation contains a pdf for each demo explaining its workings
+- Folder documentation contains a pdf for each demo explaining its workings and also a pdf detailing the setup of mosquitto on the pi

 ### How to get all the files to your pi: